 *Children 12 & under must be accompaied by and adult.
 Limit 5 free child admissions per Adult.

-Festival.
 Tickets can now be pre-purchased for any of our shows, guaranteeing entry to the Pavilion for the show you select.
 If you would like to

-test out this new system please visit this link to purchase your tickets via the tixit.ca website.
+pre-purchase tickets please visit this link to purchase your tickets via the tixit.ca website.

 **Please note that purchasing a digital ticket only guarantees entry to the pavilion for the selected show.
 Purchasing a Digital Ticket does not reserve or guarantee you a seat.
 Please be sure arrive in a timely manner to avoid "standing room only".**